Table of Contents

-Greyhounds are fit and healthy dog breeds that can live from 10 to 13 years.
+Greyhounds are fit, healthy dog breeds that can live from 10 to 13 years.

-However, they are also prone to genetic problems such as hip, joint, eyes, and heart illnesses.
+However, they are also prone to genetic problems such as hip, joint, eye, and heart illnesses.

 Given their deep chest, gastric torsion or bloating is prevalent among greyhound dogs.
 This condition is the sudden stomach enlargement that can be fatal to dogs.